OverSurge/PS1-Argonaut-Reverse/Documentation/Data formats/Animations.md

 Rotations are stored as an unit quaternion.
 Subframes are 0x10 (16) bytes long.
 - The "old" one:
-All frames needed to be stored, so there were no need to store a frame index.
+All frames needed to be stored, so there was no need to store a frame index.
 Rotations are stored in a 3×3 rotation matrix.
 Subframes are 0x18 (24) bytes long.